 Want to Learn to Sail?
 We believe in ‘learning by doing’, so even if you come purely for a holiday, you will learn new skills effortlessly, as part of the process of going sailing and living at sea.

-If you are a complete beginner, a dinghy sailor who wants to try live-aboard cruising or a newcomer to boats with bowsprits, then we have a huge choice of day sails, taster weekends, RYA courses, or weeks away exploring amazing destinations.
+If you are a complete beginner, a dinghy sailor who wants to try live-aboard cruising or a newcomer to boats with bowsprits, then we have a huge choice of day sails, taster weekends, Royal Yachting Association (RYA) courses, or weeks away exploring amazing destinations.
 Leap into a Caribbean island hopping voyage and we will train you to be adventure crew as soon as you arrive, or go for the structured learning of a RYA sailing course.

 |Vessel||Start Date||End Date||Start Port||End Port||Price|